-- Walking and cycling routes particularly in, around and to urban areas are most effective when they are supported by wayfinding signage.
+- 5.25 Walking and cycling routes particularly in, around and to urban areas are most effective when they are supported by wayfinding signage.
 This can be done in a combination of ways through monolith type signs providing maps and fingerpost signs.
 Fingerposts can usefully communicate not just directions but time to reach somewhere on foot / by bike and also can pick up on key health messages relevant to active travel. - 5.26 The Council will seek wayfinding signage to be included as supporting infrastructure for appropriate developments.
 The key routes to be signed will link with the LCWIP as outlined above.
+Furthermore, the town centre regeneration programme identifies the need for improvements in wayfinding in town centres, with the aim of increasing walkability and make the most of existing spaces, buildings and other town centre assets for both local residents and visitors.